XintongWang4869/Back-end-Development-Capstone/README.md

 2. Complete the view in `views.py`

 You can first use simple dictionary data to test functionality, which will be eventually replaced by deployed microservice url.

+### Admin

+Superuser: `python3 manage.py createsuperuser`

+## Deploy on IBM Kubernetes Services

+1. Setup the environment
+2. Replace with deployed microservice URLs.
+3. Make migrations
+4. Check if the app can run locally: `python3 manage.py runserver`
+5. Create a Dockerfile
+6. Build and push the image
+7. Create a deployment.yml
+8. `kubectl apply -f ./deployment.yml`
+> Watch the pods: `kubectl get pods -w`

+9. Access the deployment from outside the cluster: `kubectl port-forward po/pod_id 8000:8000`